You know you’ve made it when your business starts bringing in unsolicited referral traffic.

 Like anything else in digital marketing, you need to set up tracking mechanisms to determine when and where this referral traffic is coming from.

-Here is a step-by-step guide on how to set up referral traffic in Google Analytics 4.
+Here is a step-by-step guide on how to set it up in Google Analytics 4.

 First, you’ll need to establish a GA4 Property.
 As an Editor or Administrator, you can find this in the GA4 Setup Assistant tool.